-- French is one of Canada's official languages and it is a language used widely around the world. - Proficiency in French is a valuable skill and an element of student achievement. - Teaching and learning French as an additional language strengthens English language skills, enhances reasoning, problem-solving and creative thinking skills and develops understanding and respect of other cultures.
+- French is one of Canada's official languages and it is a language used widely around the world. - Proficiency in French is a valuable skill and an element of student achievement. - Teaching and learning French as an additional language strengthens English language skills, enhances reasoning, problem-solving and creative thinking skills and develops understanding and respect of other cultures. - Learning an additional language not only enhances general learning skills but also broadens career prospects, fosters cultural understanding, and helps develop plurilingual global citizens.

-Having over 91,000 students in Core French and another 28,000 students in French Immersion/Extended French programs comes with system successes and challenges.
+Having over 921,000 students in Core French and another 268,000 students in French Immersion/Extended French programs comes with system successes and challenges.
 We are proud of the Board's successes in retention rate, inclusion of students with special education needs as well as accessibility, transportation, and streamlining of entry points.
-At the same time, challenges include, equity of access, and transportation.
+At the same time, challenges include geographical include, geographical accessibility equity of access, and transportation.

-- In September 2022, four (4) new Early French Immersion Programs opened in Wards 6, 11, 18, 19 to increase equity of access, reduce catchment size and travel distance. - In September 2022, two (2) middle school pathways were introduced in Wards 2, 18 to reduce some of the longest student commutes.

-• In September 2023, three (3) additional new Early French Immersion Programs opened in Wards 1, 4, 21 to increase equity of access, reduce catchment size and travel distance.
+- In September 20232, three four (34) new Early French Immersion Programs opened in Wards 1, 4, 21 6, 11, 18, 19 to increase geographical accessibility and equity of access, reduce catchment size and travel distance. - In September 2022, two (2) middle school pathways were introduced in Wards 2, 18 to reduce some of the longest student commutes. - In September 2023, three (3) additional new Early French Immersion Programs opened in Wards 1, 4, 21 to increase equity of access, reduce catchment size and travel distance. - Completed two local Feasibility Team processes to identify new secondary pathways for French programs to increase geographical accessibility.

-- Identify opportunities to make efficient use of Early FI resources in areas that have larger enrolment where there is more flexibility in program offerings. - Initiate two Local Feasibility Team processes to identify new secondary pathways for French programs to increase equity of access. - Continue to work through the process of shifting from a series of associated catchment areas to an address-based system.
+- Identify opportunities to make efficient use of Early FI resources in areas that have larger enrolment where there is more flexibility in program offerings. - Continue to work through the next steps in balancing program distribution and the limitations of guaranteed placement in order to support the growth of FI programs in an intentional manner; this change will require revisions to Operational Procedure PR 597. - Continue to work through the process of shifting from a series of associated catchment areas to an address-based system.
 Staff will undertake an analysis of the address-based system and possible implications regarding implementation.
-This change will require revisions to Operational Procedure PR 597 once complete. - To provide staff with the tools necessary to increase equity of access to Early French Immersion programs, additional procedural changes may be necessary.
+This change will require revisions to Operational Procedure PR 597 once complete. - To provide staff with the tools necessary to increase geographical accessibility equity of access to Early French Immersion programs, additional procedural changes may be necessary.
 The impact of the shift to an address-based system will be reviewed to determine if additional procedural changes may be necessary. - After reviewing the impact(s) of these changes, consider other changes which allow for higher growth of programs in areas that are underserved relative to areas that are currently well served by the current distribution of programs. - Moving forward, staff will continue to engage in Local Feasibility Team processes to identify areas of Toronto for potential new Early French Immersion programs, as required.
 Monitoring the impact of opening seven (7) new programs is critical to implementation.